Are you seeing more and more foxes in your garden? I sure am and they’re getting bolder, with some even trotting around in broad daylight.

 As you’re probably aware, foxes like to chew, dig and drop copious amounts of pungent excrement.
-They can also cause considerable damage to bins, hosepipes, flowers and lawns.
+They can also cause considerable damage to the garden, including to bins, hosepipes, plants and lawns.

-You may not be aware that these animals are also territorial and if one fox is killed or removed, another will soon take its place.
+These animals are also very territorial and if one fox is killed or removed, another will soon take over its patch.

-There is a way to prevent foxes from even entering your garden in the first place, all you have to do is read our guide and follow the step-by-step fox deterrent instructions on this page.
+There are a few ways gardeners can prevent foxes from even entering their property, all you have to do is read our guide and follow the step-by-step deterrent instructions on this page and try out a few fox repellents.

 Soon, you’ll be free of these four-legged pests and you’ll be able to enjoy your garden once again.